jhumelsine/jhumelsine.github.io/_posts/2025-10-15-singleton.md

 Looks great, right?
 It has a very nasty problem, which can be tricky to understand. __NOTE:__ This problem is language specific.
 It was a problem in C++ at one time.
 It might have been a problem in Java at one time.
 I don’t know if it’s a problem now.

-Here is the nasty problem.
 Constructors do three things:
 * Allocate memory from the heap.
 * Initialize the returned memory via executing the constructor.
 * Return a reference to the memory location.

+Here is the nasty problem.
 In some languages, order was not specified.
-While the first bullet has to be first, for some languages, they returned the reference before the memory was initialized.
+While the first bullet has to be first, for some languages, they returned the reference before the allocated memory was initialized.

-Therefore, it’s possible for two threads to execute this code simultaneously.
-The first thread will call the constructor, allocate the memory and potentially assign `singleton` before the constructor has initialized the memory.
+Therefore, it’s possible for two threads to execute this code in quick succession.
+The first thread will call the constructor, allocate the memory and assign `singleton` before the constructor has initialized the memory.

 While the first thread is still initializing the memory, a second thread proceeds.
-Since `singleton` is not null, it resolves the reference by returning `singleton`, which may still be in process of being initialized.
+Since `singleton` has been resolved by the first thread, the second thread proceeds with the non-null `singleton`, which may still be in process of being initialized.
 This means that the second thread may start to invoke a method on the uninitialized `singleton`, which might throw a bizarre exception.
 Good luck repeating that exception and figuring it out.

 You can read more about this issue in [C++ and the Perils of Double-Checked Locking](https://www.aristeia.com/Papers/DDJ_Jul_Aug_2004_revised.pdf) by Scott Meyers and Andrei Alexandrescu.
-Unless you know with 100% certainty that your language does not have an issue with double-checked locking, then don’t do it.
+Unless you know with 100% certainty that your language does not have an issue with double-checked locking, don’t do it.

 ## The Initialize at Start Up Implementation
 The previous implementations use lazy initialization.
 The Singleton is not initialized until it’s needed.
 I suspect that in most applications, Singletons will always be needed, so don’t use lazy initialization.
 Initialize it statically.